 Questioning & Doubting

-Which can be one problem with authority.
+Which is a major problem with authority.

 My wife and I are spiritual but hardly religious.
 Nevertheless, when our relatives want to take our kids to church with them, we let the kids decide, and sometimes they go.
 When our children ask me about the truth or value of a book, a movie, or some opinion, I try to remember to ask them, “What do you think?”
 When we talk to them about religion or politics, we tell them what we believe, but we try to include explanations of what other people believe.
 And most importantly, we tell them to be tolerant and respectful of how others see things.
-If you think about it, in treating our kids respectfully, we are teaching that last point by example.
+If you think about it, in treating our kids respectfully we are teaching that last point by example.

 If my kids grow up to be the equivalent of Michael J. Fox’s character in the TV sitcom Family Ties, someone who largely rejects his parents’ values and priorities, I’m fine with that.
 Other than basic human decency, how my children choose to live their lives is none of my damned business.